Haredi Judaism: Practices and beliefs

-Efforts to keep clear of external influence is a core characteristic of Haredi Judaism.
+Efforts to keep clear of external influence are a core characteristic of Haredi Judaism.
 Historically, new mediums of communication such as books, newspapers and magazines, and later tapes, CDs and television, were dealt with by either transforming and controlling the content, or choosing to have rabbinic leadership censor it selectively or altogether.
-In the modern digital era, difficulty in censoring the Internet and conversely, the Internet's importance, resulted in a decades long and ongoing struggle of comprehension, adaption, and regulation on the part of rabbinical leadership and community activists.
+In the modern digital era, difficulty in censoring the Internet and conversely, the Internet's importance, resulted in a decades long and ongoing struggle of comprehension, adaptation, and regulation on the part of rabbinical leadership and community activists.

 These beliefs and practices, which have been interpreted as "isolationist", can bring them into conflict with authorities.
 In 2018, a Haredi school in the United Kingdom was rated as "inadequate" by the Office for Standards in Education, after repeated complaints were raised about the censoring of textbooks and exam papers which contained mentions of homosexuality, examples of women socializing with men, pictures showing women's shoulders and legs, or information that contradicts a creationist worldview.